Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Lot of people have lost, this past decade."

 "Exactly.
 Why should I be more miserable than them?
 I lived.
 Fyu, I’ve got both my eyes, both my nuts and a working sniffer.
-I helped form a little refugee community at a rest and refreshment stop, operated my vehicle’s radio to coordinate survivors, fought off biodrone raids...When the Grand Army marched up the Three Valleys and rescued us, a Stoneback came and talked to me, I moved on, got hired by Whitecrest...and here I am."
+I helped form a little refugee community at a rest and refreshment stop, operated my vehicle’s radio to coordinate survivors, fought off biodrone raids...
+When the Grand Army marched up the Three Valleys and rescued us, a Stoneback came and talked to me, I moved on, got hired by Whitecrest... and here I am."

 "Made you the same kind of offer they made me, huh?"